 A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

-This unique stretch of northeastern Italy is where you’ll find a Michelin restaurant that serves cheese aged in a former bunker, a trailhead that begins next to a church from the 1200s, and cable cars that take you to some of Earth’s most beautiful wonders.
+The Dolomites, Italy is where you’ll find a Michelin restaurant that serves cheese aged in a former bunker, a trailhead that begins next to a church from the 1200s, and cable cars that take you to some of Earth’s most beautiful wonders.

 Ready to learn more?
 Read on for everything you need to know to start planning your Dolomites adventure!